Mike Mehta: Personal life

 Rodrigues was a legal professional specializing in advocacy and criminal law, practicing in Margao, Goa.
 Despite his legal background, he actively embraced the title of "tiatrist" and took pride in his association with the Konkani language and the Konkani stage.
 In 1995, Rodrigues resided with his family in Maddel, Margao.
 Despite his significant contributions to the Konkani theatre scene, he did not receive any formal recognition or awards for his work, leading to speculation about his standing within the tiatr fraternity.
 This speculation was further explored in an article titled "Has the Tiatr Fraternity Disowned Mike Mehta?" written by fellow Goan writer Fausto V. Da Costa and published in The Goan Review in September 2023.

 Rodrigues distinguished himself as the only legal practitioner hailing from the village of Borim, where he excelled in his senior role as a criminal lawyer.
 After suffering a minor heart attack in 2014, he made the decision to retire from both his legal profession and his engagement in tiatrs.
 As of 2023, he resided in Pedda, Margao.
-Rodrigues shares a familial connection with Jose Rod, a Konkani singer and actor, as they are first cousins once removed through Rodrigues' father's brother.
+Rodrigues shared a familial connection with Jose Rod, a Konkani singer and actor, as they are first cousins once removed through Rodrigues' father's brother.
 Rodrigues was married to Elsie Rodrigues, and their only son, Stanley, has followed in his footsteps and currently practices law at the High Court of Bombay in Goa.

+2018 physical assault

+In June 2018, Rodrigues and his wife, Elsie, were assaulted by a man who resided in the same housing complex in Margao.
+According to reports, Fernandes allegedly threatened Elsie and later entered the couple’s apartment without authorization.
+This led to the filing of a criminal case at the Fatorda Police Station.

 Death

-Rodrigues died on 1 November 2025, at the age of 78.
+Rodrigues died on 1 November 2025, at the age of 78 at Goa Medical College in Bambolim, Goa.
+Two days later, he was buried at the Holy Spirit Church cemetery in Margao after a funeral service.